laroche/arm-devel-infrastructure/docs/DebianCompatLibs.md

 32bit compat libs for arm64
 ---------------------------

-If you are on a 64bit system (kernel and userlevel) like e.g. arm64, you can add armhf as secondary arch.
+If you are on a 64bit system (kernel and user level) like e.g. arm64, you can add armhf as secondary arch.
 This is written into '/var/lib/dpkg/arch'.

 Install 32bit compat libs on arm64 Debian: